Now most of surfers in Europe are about to turn their gaze towards the long-awaited and anticipated summer holidays.

-Hence, we have picked out the most surfable beaches with the most consistent swell in July in Europe and decided to throw in a few spots for those who don’t mind spending a few extra hours on the plane to chase some sick waves in the faraway lands.
+Hence, we have picked out the most surfable beaches with the most consistent swell in July in Europe and decided to throw in a few spots in Latin America as well for those who don’t mind spending a day on the trip to chase some sick waves in the faraway lands.

-For the most consistent swell, we recommend you choose the Basque Country in France and Spain.
+For the most consistent swell, we recommend you choose the Basque Country between France and Spain.
 The Atlantic coast is where all the actions sit — many breaks to surf.
 We recommend you head to the Silver Coast, also known as Côte d’Argent, for world-famous spots like Lacanau, Hossegor, and Biarritz.
 When the swell is good, the whole coast is on fire.
 That obviously means crowd so be ready to wait for your turn and respect the locals.
 Sea temperatures peak in the range of 20 to 25°C (68 to 77°F) so a spring suit and a rest vest and board shorts should be just fine.

 We know that you surfers are mostly only about surfing but what if you could combine incredible surfing with the most delicious food invented?
 Yes, the answer lies in a little town on the Bay of Biscay – San Sebastian - where surfing is a must on one of the three beaches (Zurriola, Ondaretta and Pico del Oro).
 If you are keen to experience a more tranquillo vibe, head to Galicia to enjoy the best beaches in the region for riding longboards.
 Make sure to check out Salinas International Longboard Surf Festival taking place in the last week of July at Salinas.

 Best spots for surfing in Spain in July: